chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### Data Retention

 The bulk of Chef Automate's data is stored by the ingest, event-feed, and compliance services.
-Each service has one or more purge policies that can be configured using the service's gRPC Purge interface.
+The retention policies for each service can be modified using the service's gRPC `Purge.Configure` interface.

-To configure each service's purge policies run the following commands with the configuration request tailored to your specific needs.
+To configure each service's retention policies run the following commands with the configuration request tailored to your specific needs.
 The `recurrence` field can be set to any valid recurrence rule [as defined in section 4.3.10 of RFC 2445](https://www.ietf.org/rfc/rfc2445.txt).
 Any omitted fields will not be updated or overwritten.